xtd 1.0.0

 Public Operators

-const_reference operator[] (size_type index) const override
+auto operator[] (size_type index) const -> const_reference override

 Returns a reference to the element at specified location pos.